 For some riders, serious cycling training starts on January 1st.
 For others, it starts on December 1st or earlier.
-I personally believe riders with ambitions of riding at top level (not necessarily pro level) should begin their winter training in November, but I also know that some riders prefer to not put too much pressure on their shoulders too early.
+I believe riders with ambitions of riding at the top level (not necessarily pro level) should begin their winter training in November, but I also know that some riders prefer to not put too much pressure on their shoulders too early.

 What is the right time to begin structured winter training?